 a) Sphere of intelligence:

-• decreased concentration of attention, lack of ability to complete complex tasks;
+• decreased concentration, lack of ability to complete complex tasks;

 • rigidity of thinking, lack of imagination.